 There is no one-size-fits-all approach for how to participate in anti-racism.
 Parenting our children with Heart-Mind well-being already equips them with many of the skills they will need in order to become anti-racist allies.
 It does, however, take awareness, intention, and commitment to educate our children (and ourselves) about how to use our hearts and minds as tools for equity and justice.
 This process begins with nurturing Alert & Engaged.

-Recent events have been a wake-up call for people around the world to acknowledge that racism is a powerful and dangerous force in the present day.
+This past year's events have been a wake-up call for people around the world to acknowledge that racism is a powerful and dangerous force in the present day.
 They have also been an anti-racist call-to action for all of us to do our part in challenging and dismantling racism within our homes, schools, and communities.